endail/penguin/README.md

 https://endail.github.io/penguin

-Penguin is the JavaScript template library I created as part of my Honours research at Deakin University in 2013.
+Penguin is the JavaScript template library I created as part of my Honours degree research at Deakin University in 2013.

-My accompanying thesis, _Decreasing Data Transfer on the Web with Templates_, is located in this repository.
+I have provided copies of the Penguin library and my accompanying thesis, _Decreasing Data Transfer on the Web with Templates_, in the hope they are found to be useful.